godotengine/godot-docs/classes/class_physicsdirectbodystate2d.rst

 **Inherited By:** :ref:`PhysicsDirectBodyState2DExtension<class_PhysicsDirectBodyState2DExtension>`

-Direct access object to a physics body in the :ref:`PhysicsServer2D<class_PhysicsServer2D>`.
+Provides direct access to a physics body in the :ref:`PhysicsServer2D<class_PhysicsServer2D>`.

 .. rst-class:: classref-introduction-group

 Description
 -----------

 Provides direct access to a physics body in the :ref:`PhysicsServer2D<class_PhysicsServer2D>`, allowing safe changes to physics properties.
-This object is passed via the direct state callback of rigid bodies, and is intended for changing the direct state of that body.
+This object is passed via the direct state callback of :ref:`RigidBody2D<class_RigidBody2D>`, and is intended for changing the direct state of that body.
 See :ref:`RigidBody2D._integrate_forces<class_RigidBody2D_method__integrate_forces>`.

 .. rst-class:: classref-introduction-group